Before taking Benadryl and Zoloft, consider possible side effects, such as drowsiness, nausea and dizziness

 If you live with allergies, over-the-counter diphenhydramine (Benadryl) might be a staple in your medicine cabinet.
-However, anyone prescribed sertraline (Zoloft) should speak with a doctor before also taking Benadryl since there’s an increased risk of certain side effects when these drugs are combined.
+However, anyone prescribed sertraline (Zoloft) should speak with a doctor before also taking Benadryl since there’s an increased when these drugs are combined.
 Continue reading to learn about the possible interactions between Benadryl and Zoloft.

 As with most medications, Benadryl and Zoloft are beneficial for treating certain conditions but are also associated with risks.